jarvisniu/jarvis-bulma/README.md

 - Not intrusive!
 Remove the `minireset.sass` and `generic.sass` to keep your styles.
 Instead, I recommend to use [tailwindcss/base.css](https://cdn.jsdelivr.net/npm/tailwindcss@2.0.2/dist/base.css) as a replacement.
 - Remove the `helpers`.
 Leave it to [TailwindCSS](https://tailwindcss.com/).
+- Add many css transitions
 - Replace colors `link`, `info`, `warning`, `danger` and `success` by `blue`, `cyan`, `yellow`, `red`, `green` and `orange`.
 - Change primary color from `turquoise` to `blue`.
+- Change tabs border from 1px to 2px (according to the style of official bulma docs).
+- Align `modal-card-foot` to center.

 ## Usage